-Catharine Ward Thompson is Professor of Landscape Architecture at the Edinburgh School of Architecture and Landscape Architecture (ESALA), Director of the OPENspace research centre, and Associate Dean for Research, Knowledge Exchange and Impact for the College of Arts, Humanities and Social Sciences.
+Catharine Ward Thompson is Professor of Landscape Architecture at the Edinburgh School of Architecture and Landscape Architecture (ESALA), and Director of the OPENspace research centre.

-Her research focuses on inclusive access to outdoor environments and quality of life, including environment-behaviour interactions, landscape design for older people, children and teenagers, and salutogenic environments.
+Her research focuses on the links between inclusive access to outdoor environments and quality of life, including environment-behaviour interactions, landscape design for older people, children and teenagers, and salutogenic environments.

 Catharine also has expertise in the history and theory of urban park design and conservation, the history of landscape design, and landscape aesthetics and perception.

-Catharine is founder and Director of OPENspace, an internationally-recognised research centre based in both the Universities of Edinburgh and Heriot-Watt.
-Established in 2001 with support from the Scottish Higher Education Funding Council, the Centre has held four international conferences and attracted over £5m in external funding.
+Catharine is founder and Director of OPENspace, an internationally-recognised research centre focused on inclusive access outdoors.
+Established in the Universities of Edinburgh and Heriot-Watt in 2001 with support from the Scottish Higher Education Funding Council, the Centre has held four international conferences and attracted over £7m in external funding.

-Catharine's current research projects include a study funded by the National Institute of Health Research (NIHR) on the effectiveness of Forestry Commission Scotland’s programme, ‘Woods In and Around Towns’ (WIAT), particularly on improving psychological wellbeing in deprived communities.
-She also led the recently completed £1.6m EPSRC-funded project, Mobility, Mood and Place (MMP), an interdisciplinary project working with psychologists, neuroscientists, health geographers and gerontologists, as well as engaging Masters-level students in developing co-design as a research tool.
+Recent research projects include studies funded by the National Institute of Health Research (NIHR) and ESRC on the effectiveness of Forestry Commission Scotland’s programme, ‘Woods In and Around Towns’ (WIAT), particularly on improving psychological wellbeing and child development outcomes in deprived communities.
+She led the £1.6m EPSRC-funded project, Mobility, Mood and Place (MMP), working with psychologists, neuroscientists, health geographers and gerontologists, as well as engaging Masters-level students in developing co-design with older people as a research tool.
 This work is continued under new projects on the Lifecourse of Place, funded by ESRC, and (as part of the Advanced Care Research Centre) by Legal and General Group plc.